JorelAli/ForteLang/ForteLang.md

 }."exampleItem"
 ```

-The `.` operator has the strongest binding of the order of operations, and will ignore brackets.
+The `.` operator has the strongest binding of the order of operations, and will ignore brackets when used consecutively.
 For example:

 ```
 {